Scientific Name

 Description

-The orange-red flowers are tubular and can reach a length of 1 inch (2.5 cm) and a diameter of 0.4 inches (1 cm).
-They appear in winter in a cluster on a stalk that can grow up to 14.4 inches (36 cm) long.
+The orange-red flowers are tubular, reaching 1 inch (2.5 cm) in length and 0.4 inches (1 cm) in diameter.
+They appear in summer in a cluster on a stalk that can grow up to 14.4 inches (36 cm) long.

 Cotyledons can be divided into two groups.
 One group consists of evergreen plants with a summer growing period.
-The other group comprises deciduous plants, splendidly magnificent with large, solid fleshy stems.
-The second group grows during the winter and sheds its leaves during the summer.
+The other group comprises deciduous plants, splendidly magnificent with large, solid, fleshy stems.
+The second group grows during winter and sheds its leaves in summer.

 As succulents go, Cotyledons certainly are rewarding garden and indoor subjects, practically independent of irrigation in all but full desert conditions.
-However, they cannot survive poor light or bad drainage in the wet.
+However, they cannot survive in poor light or in wet soil with inadequate drainage.

 Feed it once or twice during the growing season with a fertilizer specifically formulated for cacti and succulents (poor in nitrogen), including all micronutrients and trace elements diluted to 1/2 the strength recommended on the label.